ministryofjustice/hmpps-person-record/scripts/README.md

 ## Accessing AWS Resources via the AWS CLI

-### Setting the kubenetes namespace for the environment
+### Setting the kubernetes namespace for the environment

 The k8s namespace can either be passed in as variable on the command line or by amending the bash script and setting the namespace variable to one of: